PEI09-25-26/Sueca/Personas + User Stories/UserStories.md

 # General

-### As a user, I want to be able to create and log into an account
+### Match History
+    Priority: Medium
+    Estimate: 5 Story Points

-### As a user, I want to be able ot have other users as friends
+    As a user,

-### As a user, I want to be able to costumize the app to my liking
+    I want to be able to see the statistics related to the matches I have played in the past in my profile.

+    Given that I have played at least more than one game using the app, I should be able to see the statistics related to the number of wins, win rate, highest score and the total number of games I have played while using the app while checking my profile.

+### Changing Profile information
+    Priority: Medium
+    Estimate: 2 Story Points
-### As a user, I want to be able to see the history of matches played
+    As a user,
+    I want to be able to change the username and the profile picture.

-### As a user, I want the option of being notified about "Sueca" tournaments being held near me
+    Given that I have the profile menu open, I should be able to change my username and profile picture.

 # AI Related

-### As a user, I want to be able to use the app's AI players in a physical "Sueca" game
+### Use AI Players in a Physical Sueca Game
+    Priority: High
+    Estimate: 18 Story Points
+    As a user,
+    I want to integrate AI players into a real, physical Sueca match, so that I can enjoy a full game even when there aren’t enough human players and maintain fair play through AI arbitration.

+    Given that I’m setting up a physical Sueca game with real cards, When I choose to activate AI players in the app and show their dealt cards using a camera or manual input, Then the AI players should be able to make decisions and play according to the standard Sueca rules.

 ### As a user, I want to be able to use the app's AI players in a online game

-### As a user, I want to be able to use the app's AI functions as a referee in a physical "Sueca" game
+    Priority:
+    Estimate:

-### As a user, I want to be able to costumize the AI player's skill level
+    As a user,
+    I want to

+    Given that,

 ## Online-play Related

 ### As a user, I want to be able to play remotely with my friends while they are playing with cards physically

-### As a user, I want to be able to play a fully online match of "Sueca" with users from my friend's list

 ### As a user, I want to be able to play a fully online match of "Sueca" with random users